magnificus/EvolutionTree/README.md

 1. Possibility for customizable complexity of the tree, for example branches on other branches, differently sized branches, different stems etc.
 2. High resolution / Better looking model representating the current best tree.
-3. 2.
-Make the mutations intelligent, making mutations that are likely to be beneficial more likely to appear.
+3. Make the mutations intelligent, making mutations that are likely to be beneficial more likely to appear.
+4. Disallow overlapping branches/leafs/objects, making things not grow "into" each other.

 ### Tertiary